Accumulation plan: An arrangement that enables an investor to purchase a set dollar amount of mutual fund units on a regular schedule.

 Open-end fund: An open-end mutual fund continuously issues and redeems units, so the number of units outstanding varies from day to day.
 Most mutual funds are open-ended.

-Opening Market Value: The market value of a fund at the beginning of the period referred to on your statement.
+Opening Market Value: The market value of a security at the beginning of a period of time.

 Option: The right or obligation to buy or sell a specific quantity of a security at a specific price within a stipulated period of time.